-Generally, the revenue, cost, expense and liability that the PA S corporation or partnership derives from or incurs in the sale, exchange or disposition of intangible personal property from the disposition of a going concern, is derived from or incurred in the state or country in which the entity has physical presence.
+Generally, the revenue, cost, expense and liability that the PAS corporation or partnership derives from or incurs in the sale, exchange or disposition of intangible personal property other than goodwill from the disposition of a going concern, is derived from or incurred in the state or country in which the entity has physical presence.
+Refer to Personal Income Tax Bulletin 2005-02, Gain or Loss Derived from the Disposition of a Going Concern.

-Gain (loss) from disposition of intangible property is apportioned with respect to such assets if:
+Gross proceeds from the disposition of intangible personal property other than goodwill is included in the sales factor with respect to such assets if: